 The Snowflake Feature Store offers a comprehensive solution for data scientists and machine learning (ML) engineers to create, manage, and utilize ML features within their data science workflows.
 Features, which are enriched or transformed data, serve as essential inputs for machine learning models.
 For instance, a feature might extract the day of the week from a timestamp to help the model identify weekly patterns, such as predicting that sales are typically 20% lower on Wednesdays.
 Other features often involve data aggregation or time-shifting.
 The process of defining these features, known as feature engineering, is crucial to developing high-quality ML applications.

+This is part 1 of a 3-part introduction quickstart series to Snowflake Feature Store (part 2 here and part 3 here).
 In this quickstart, you will learn how to build the key components of a feature store workflow, including entities, feature views, and datasets.
 Entities represent the real-world objects or concepts that your features describe, such as customers or products.
 Feature views provide a structured way to define and store these features, allowing for consistent and efficient retrieval.
 Finally, datasets are collections of features that are prepared for model training or inference.
 By the end of this quickstart, you'll have a solid understanding of how to create and manage these components within the Snowflake Feature Store, setting the foundation for building robust and scalable machine learning pipelines.

 Prerequisites